Had a great time on my Manali trip with Tour My Holiday.Everything was easy and well-managed. Loved it

 hidden beauty.

-Chamba, a scenic hill town just 17 km from Kanatal, is another great place to visit.
-It offers unspoiled
+Chamba, a scenic hill town just 17 km from Kanatal, is another gem in Kanatal nearby attractions.

 beauty, apple orchards, and breathtaking views of the snow-capped Himalayas.
 The town is perfect for